chicio/chicio.github.io/_posts/2020-05-20-dark-mode-css-sass-scss.md

 * light, the user has expressed the preference for a page that has a light theme (dark text on light background).
 * dark Indicates that user has expressed the preference for a page that has a dark theme (light text on dark background).

-So I needed to define a strategy to write the CSS in a way that he will see the dark theme only if the system appearance is set to dark mode and fallback to the light theme for all the other cases.
+So I needed to define a strategy to write the CSS in a way that the user will see the dark theme only if the system appearance is set to dark mode and fallback to the light theme for all the other cases.
 This is why I chose to define a media query only for the `dark` value of the `prefers-color-scheme` and keep the light theme values defined in the base CSS rules.
 So all the theme related rules will look like the following CSS code block.

 ```css
 .a-rule {